Online Learning FAQs for New Students

 In case you missed our Zoom webinar, here are some online resources and FAQs designed to help new students transition to online learning.

-Will there be any courses or labs online in the Fall term?
+Will there be any in-person courses or labs in the Spring 2021 term?

 Why aren’t more in-person courses being offered?